 Here’s a quick recap of the main highlights and weaknesses of each test to help you decide.

-AncestryDNA is appealing to many because the results can be matched (to some degree) with many well-established family trees, but major privacy concerns (about how your data is used and sold) have been present in the past.
+AncestryDNA is appealing to many because the results can be matched (to some degree) with many well-established family trees, but privacy concerns (about how your data is used and sold) have been present in the past.
 For many, this is a deal breaker.
-They also offer the fewest advanced tools for analyzing data, although their database is very large.
+Although their database is very large, they offer the fewest advanced tools for analyzing data, with some nifty tools like DNA Inheritance and Enhanced Shared

 In the end, you must decide what test is best for you.
 Ask around, read posts online and explore the features and privacy policies of each company in detail.
 Whichever route you choose, it’s bound to be an exciting journey!